Public Value Atlas 2019:

 The public value score provides information on how the Swiss population perceives an organization's public value contribution.
 The unweighted average of the evaluation of the four public value dimensions is used to calculate the score.
 Organizations with a good total score, showed a high value contribution in all four dimensions.

-In 2017, each of the 106 organizations was evaluated by at least 770 peoples living in Switzerland.
-With this, the number of respondents increased considerably by min.
-227 in 2015 and min.
-300 in 2014.
-In addition, the survey was extended to the whole of Switzerland (limited to the German speaking part in 2015 and 2014).
+In 2019 each of the 110 organizations was evaluated by at least 800 people and in 2017 each of the 106 organizations was evaluated by at least 770 persons living in Switzerland.
+This represents a significant increase in the number of respondents compared to 2015 (at least 227 persons) and 2014 (at least 300 persons).
+In addition, the survey was extended to the whole of Switzerland in 2019 and 2017 (limited to the German-speaking areas of Switzerland in 2015 and 2014).

-In 2017, the public value scores ranged from 5.56 to 2.43 (in 2015 from 5.41 to 2.87 and in 2014 from 5.39 to 2.64).
+In 2019, the public value scores range from 5.55 to 2.26 (2017: from 5.56 to 2.43; 2015: from 5.41 to 2.87; 2014: from 5.39 to 2.64).
 These values are valid and/or “true”for the analyzed sample, the respondents.
 In order to infer the underlying “true” value applicable to the entire population, a statistical tool, namely the confidence interval, needs to be used.
 The confidence interval indicates an area, or interval, with a defined probability of being a “true” value.
 In this way it is possible to cope with fluctuations, or variances, in the answers and the number of respondents.
 A confidence interval with a confidence level of 99.9% was specified to classify the groups.
 This means there is a 99.9% probability that the “true” value will lie within the identified value range between the upper and lower boundary of the interval.
 A higher selected confidence level leads to a lower risk of wrong assessments, but a wider interval.
 The confidence interval is individually calculated for each organization, because they have different characteristics: the number of respondents, the variance, or standard deviation, and the mean.